MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-town-halls.md

 # Set up town halls in Microsoft Teams

 Microsoft Teams offers town halls, a one to many interactive virtual event.
-This article describes how you, as an admin, can set up and manage town halls.
+This article describes how you, as an admin, can set up and manage town halls for your users.

 To learn more about town hall webinar features and capabilities, see [PLACEHOLDER].